How do filmmakers tell a story in under six minutes?

 The festival consists of two programs, Heartstrings and Headtrip, each with a distinctive tone yet wide-ranging styles and topics, and including both live-action and animated films.

-For 2024, festival was a unique closed event, with film makers across the globe participating in both exhibiting and reviewing films.
+Continuing with our approach from 2024, this year's festival was a unique online event, with film makers across the globe participating in both exhibiting and reviewing films.

 Festival History